An Official Web Site for New Hampshire Government

 VI.
 ETHICS BOARD

-The Board will also serve as a resource for referrals and as a confidential advisor regarding specific ethical questions brought to it on a case-by-case basis.
+The Ethics Board also serves as a sounding board regarding specific ethical questions brought to it on a case-by-case basis.
+Other resources regarding answers to ethical questions include the Executive Branch Ethics Committee established by RSA 21-G:29-33 and the New Hampshire Attorney General’s Office.
 Ultimately, however, rulings on the propriety of a specific action, including the permission to perform a specific act or the imposition of sanctions pertaining to any act committed, shall be made by the Chairman of the Commission.

 VII.
 CONCLUSION